 Kuwait Institute for Scientific Research

-Petroleum Research Center, Kuwait is this client's first project.
+Petroleum Research Center, Kuwait is this principal's first project.